pelicanmapping/rocky/README.md

     });
 ```

-To toggle an entity's visiblity, use the `Visibility` component.
+Use the `Visibility` component to toggle an entity's visibility.
 (Rocky automatically adds a `Visibility` whenever you create one of the built-in primitive types - you don't have to emplace it yourself.)
 The component is actually an array so you can control visibility on a per-view basis.
 ```c++
 // Set visibility on a particular view: app.registry.read([&](entt::registry& r)